jackmitt/NBA/README.md

 The following methods are naive in that they do not involve any fitting or simulations.

 A traditional approach and one I have used in the past with little thought is simply averaging all the metrics by the team in the current season.
-For the first 5 games, where there is little date, I use a weighted average of the last season's average ((5-n)/5 weighting where n is games played). **Throughout this latent-variable step, we are excluding predictions from the first season since you really need a prior season to 'warm-up' some methods or to encorporate via weighted averaging like this.** To actually forecast the pace for a game, we average each team's latent pace average.
+For the first 5 games, where there is little data, I use a weighted average of the last season's average ((5-n)/5 weighting where n is games played). **Throughout this latent-variable step, we are excluding predictions from the first season since you really need a prior season to 'warm-up' some methods or to encorporate via weighted averaging like this.** To actually forecast the pace for a game, we average each team's latent pace average.
 For this model, the 'season-avg' label is used.

 Another batch of models uses moving averages with a certain amount of games specified.
 A 5-game moving average pace model would average the last 5 games of pace for a team.
 Like the above model, we also average each team's latent pace to form a prediction for the pace in a game.